- Every child deserves access to a quality education.

 We cannot do this work alone, and we need your support.

-- When you contribute financially to this movement, the first year you’ll impact thousands of teachers, which therefore impact thousands of students in transformative ways.
+- When you contribute financially to this movement, you’ll impact thousands of teachers, which therefore impact thousands of students in transformative ways.

-- If you want to give us the gift of your energy, time, and talents, (sharing this link and joining our instagram page) you're helping us expand our movement and make progress on our goals at a faster rate.
+- When you offer to share your energy, time, and talents, (sharing this link and joining our instagram page) you're helping us expand our movement and make progress on our goals at a faster rate.

 - When you use your voice to help our cause and spread the word, you’re helping us reach more educators and ultimately have a positive impact on more students' lives.

-- Lastly, you’ll be a part of a movement with a purpose dedicated to supporting teachers, leaders, and communities committed to serving the next generation.
+- Lastly, by contributing, you’ll be a part of a movement with a purpose dedicated to supporting teachers, leaders, and communities committed to serving the next generation.

 Together we can spark the conversation that will make the world a better place.

 With a Masters from Stanford, and extensive training in leadership, coaching, and organizational development, Rachel developed S.P.A.R.K. experiences that are grounded in theory and practice.
 After teaching and studying at Stanford, Rachel had the opportunity to work with a leadership coach from the National Equity Project, an organization that had a profound impact on her leadership.
 Ever since then, her commitment to supporting educators and equity has been unwavering.
 Two years ago she created the Kickstarter-Backed product, S.P.A.R.K., which facilitates an inclusive team-building experience for diverse teams (embedded in the game is also a strategy for counteracting unconscious bias), and she has been facilitating SPARK Leadership courses and workshops and holding space for courageous leaders to gather for years.
 If you have specific questions for her, feel free to email her at [email protected]